weihotline/Minipicture/README.md

 * Users can search other users or image tags through the search box.
 * Users can follow other users through the search box.
 * When the user likes an image, it will automatically add to his/her collection.
-* Clicking on the image will trigger slideshow browsing mode.
+* Clicking on an image will trigger slideshow browsing mode.
 * Users can comment on an image.

 ## Disclaimer